cdmikechen/airflow-dag-operator/README.md

 ## Quarkus Image Build

-If we use OpenShift, we can use `BuildConfig` to build a native image.
+If we use OpenShift, we can use `BuildConfig` or `Tekton/Pipline` to build a native image.
 Otherwise, we can create a native executable using:
 ```shell script
 ./mvnw package -Pnative